Title IX and Policy Against Sexual Misconduct

 - The accused party has due process rights, which include the right to be informed of the allegations and their source.

-- In some circumstances, the College may need to warn the campus community or alert law enforcement of a continued threat of harm to others.
+- In some circumstances, the University may need to warn the campus community or alert law enforcement of a continued threat of harm to others.

 - The Victim/Survivor of an alleged sexual assault may decide when to repeat a description of the alleged sexual assault incident.